spyder-ide/spyder/REVIEW.md

 #### Required review

 The following are areas of review the community expects to be covered in the review of every PR.
-Not all of the following questions will be relevant for every PR (for example a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.
+Not all of the following questions will be relevant for every PR (for example, a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.

 Review that addresses these questions on a PR will be prefixed with `[required]` so that the PR author(s) are clear that they are blockers.
 PR authors are responsible for addressing required reviews for the PR to be eligible for merging.

 - [ ] Motivation
     - Do we want this?
-    - Would it help multiple users to have this accepted into Spyder?
+    - Would it benefit a meaningful number of users to have this accepted into Spyder?
     - Does it help to solve bugs?
     - Is it a necessary refactoring?